What is Islamic Economics?

 Islamic economic system

-Policy of Moderation in the Economic System of Islam:
+Policy of Moderation in the Economic System of Islam

-Islam condemns Monasticism, as well as Materialism, and recommends its followers to adopt the middle way, between these two extremist ways of life.
+Islamic Shariah condemns Monasticism, as well as Materialism, and recommends its followers to adopt the middle way, between these two extremist ways of life.
 Islam teaches us moderation in every aspect of life.

-Benefits of Moderation:
+Benefits of Moderation

-1. Achievement of Success (Falah):
+1. Achievement of Success (Falah)

 That is spiritual, moral, and socio-economic well-being in this world and success in the Hereafter.

-2. Fair and Equitable Distribution:
+2. Fair and Equitable Distribution

 Following the policy of moderation, we can distribute wealth, income, and economic resources fairly and equitably.